Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] instance backups
 - [ ] mirrors.

-### You’ve been hired to enhance the overall security posture for a very large e-commerce site They have a well architected multi-tier application running in a VPC that uses ELBs in front of both the web and the app tier with static assets served directly from 53 They are using a combination of RDS and DynamoOB for their dynamic data and then archiving nightly into 53 for further processing with EMR They are concerned because they found questionable log entries and suspect someone is attempting to gain unauthorized access.
+### You've been hired to enhance the overall security posture for a very large e-commerce site They have a well architected multi-tier application running in a VPC that uses ELBs in front of both the web and the app tier with static assets served directly from 53 They are using a combination of RDS and DynamoOB for their dynamic data and then archiving nightly into 53 for further processing with EMR They are concerned because they found questionable log entries and suspect someone is attempting to gain unauthorized access.
 Which approach provides a cost effective scalable mitigation to this kind of attack?

 - [ ] Recommend that they lease space at a DirectConnect partner location and establish a lG DirectConnect connection to their vPC they would then establish Internet connectivity into their space, filter the traffic in hardware Web Application Firewall (WAF).
 And then pass the traffic through the DirectConnect connection into their application running in their VPC,
 - [ ] Add previously identified hostile source IPs as an explicit INBOUND DENY NACL to the web tier sub net.